rowan/dotfiles/macOS.md

 - System Preferences > Users & Groups
 - Click the lock to allow changes
 - Right click on default user account (this should be named to match the machine - e.g. "Mini"), and select `Advanced Options...`
-- Update the home directory to use the capitalised name
+- Update the home directory to be `Temp`
-- Restart
+- Restart (this will ask you to reconfig macOS settings, which you can skip)
-- Using Finder, rename the /User directory to use the capitalised name
+- Using Finder, rename `/Users/[name]` to use the capitalised name
-- Restart
+- System Preferences > Users & Groups
+- Repeat the steps above to change the home directory to use the newly renamed capitalised maching name folder
+- Using Finder, delete `/Users/Temp`

 The home folder should now reference the capitalised version.

-1b.
-Update the shared name of the computer
+2. Update sharing settings

 - System Preferences > Sharing
 - Change the Computer Name
 - Click `Edit...` to update the LAN name

+Then... (optional)

+- Select 'Screen Sharing' from the menu

-2. Run the `dotfiles` install + update
+3. Run the `dotfiles` install + update

 See [README.md]

-3. Setup 1Password

-4. Setup Dropbox
+4. Setup 1Password

+- Master Password
+- TouchID
+- Apple Watch?
+- Add Chrome extension

-5. Setup team apps
+5. Setup Finder

+- Finder > Preferences
+- General > Set New Finder Window to show home directory
+- Sidebar > Add home directory (can then drag and drop other folders onto the favourites in sidebar e.g. add Dropbox folders)
+- Advances > Select 'Remove items from the Bin after 30 days'

+6. Setup Internet Accounts

+- System Preferences > Internet Accounts
+- Should list all accounts linked to iCloud account as inactive
+- For Google accounts, 'Mail' and 'Calendar' should be ticked (need to authenticate when selecting 'Mail')
+- For iCloud accounts all options should be ticked

+7. Setup Mail Preferences
+- New Message Sound: None (also untick 'Play sounds for other mail actions')
+- Remove Unedited Downloads: When Mail Quits
+- Select 'Automatically try sending later...'
+- Accounts > Download attachments: All (for each account)
+- Fonts & Colors > Message: Helvetica 14, Fixed-width: Monaco 14
+- Viewing > List Preview: None, also tick 'Display unread messages with bold font' and 'Use Smart Addresses'
+- Composing > Send new messages from: rowan@hoku.nz

+Then...

+- System Preferences > Keyboard > Shortcuts
+- Add a new shortcut for Mail, Menu Title: "Archive", Keyboard Shortcur Cmd-Shift-A

+8. Setup Calendar Preferences:
+- Select default calendar
+- Unselect 'Show Birthdays Calendar' and 'Show Holidays Calendar' (these are managed via Google Calendar)
+- Turn on Timezone support (under Advanced)

+9. Setup Applications

 - Asana
+- Dropbox
 - Notion
 - Slack
 - Zoom

+Then...

+Setup Accessibility permissions for Dropbox and Zoom:

+- System Preferences > Security & Privacy ...
+- Privacy, then allow Dropbox and Zoom
+- Camera & Microphone, allow Zoom

-6. Setup dev environment
+10. Setup dev environment

 - Open `Github Desktop`
 - Sign in